flux-iac/tofu-controller/docs/how_to/troubleshooting_with_break_the_glass_mode.md

 ~> **WARNING:** Please note that you cannot use this feature to fix the Terraform resources with `v1alpha1` version of the Terraform CRD.
 It works only with `v1alpha2` version of the Terraform CRD.

+~> **WARNING:** Please also make sure that you have enough privileges to exec pods in your namespaces.
+Otherwise, you will not be able to use this feature.

 There are two primary methods of initiating this mode:

 1. Using the `tfctl` command-line tool.